solo-system/solo-system.github.io/documentation/calendar.md

 [![Solo with Witty-Pi-2](/img/solo-with-wittypi2-L.jpg "Solo with Witty-Pi-2 (click to enlarge)"){:.some-css-class style="width:40%; margin: 10px; padding-bottom: 3px; float: right;"}](/img/solo-with-wittypi2-rot180.jpg)

 - Set the colourful jumpers on the Witty-Pi-2 to the correct positions (blue jumper set to the right, all others to the left).
-See image above.
+See the accompanying image.
 - Attach the Witty-Pi-2 to the Raspberry Pi and insert the coin cell battery.
-- Follow the normal procedure to [set the clock](/documentation/clock.html) on the Witty Pi 2.
-Use an **unmodified** SOSI for this procedure (don't enable WITTYPI=yes in amon.conf).
+- Follow the normal procedure to [set the clock](/documentation/clock.html) onboard the Witty Pi 2.
+  (Be sure _not_ to enable WITTYPI=yes in amon.conf - not yet).

 #### Normal use:

-- Flash a memory card with recent version of SOSI (Witty Pi Support starts September 2018), available in the [usual place](http://www.solo-system.org/sosi/)
+- Flash a memory card with the latest SOSI available in the [usual place](http://www.solo-system.org/sosi/)
-- Perform your normal customisations in amon.conf and solo.conf.
-Be sure to set the timezone SOLO_TZ correctly in solo.conf
+- Perform your normal customisations in `amon.conf` and `solo.conf`.
+Be sure to set the timezone `SOLO_TZ` correctly in `solo.conf`
-- Edit boot/amon.conf : to include WITTYPI=yes and enable your chosen calendar through CALENDAR=xxx (test with "5m-on-5m-off.sh").
+- Enable the Witty Pi 2 and choose a calendar: Edit `boot/amon.conf` to include `WITTYPI=yes` and enable your chosen calendar via CALENDAR=xxx (test with `CALENDAR="5m-on-5m-off.sh"`).
-- Move the memory card to the Solo and turn it on.
+- Eject the sd-card from your PC and move it to the Solo.
 - Connect the battery to the Witty Pi 2, NOT the raspberry pi.
 Incoming power to the raspberry pi now flows through the Witty Pi 2.
 - Press the button on the side of the Witty Pi 2 to turn the system on, if it doesn't start automatically.

-- Observe the raspberry-pi's lights to confirm that it is periodically turned off and then reboots at the times corresponding to those in your chosen calendar.
+Observe the raspberry-pi's lights to confirm that it is periodically turned off and then reboots at the times corresponding to those in your chosen calendar.
+It is advisable for new users to use the 5m-on-5m-off.sh calendar to see the reboot sequence in action and confirm it is working.

-### Calendars
+### Choosing a calendar

 Calendars define the on/off schedule for the Solo.
-They live in boot/calendar/ directory and are activated by setting "CALENDAR=xxxx" in amon.conf.
-There are 3 pre-defined calendars (on 12 Sept 2018), but you can write your own (see below).
+They live in `boot/calendar/` directory and are activated by setting `CALENDAR=xxxx` in `amon.conf`.
+There are 3 pre-defined calendars (as of 12 Sept 2018), but you can write your own (see below).

 - **5m-on-5m-off.sh** - on for 5 minutes of for 5 minutes.
 It's the